 1. Do solar panels work in the cold?

-Yes, solar panels work quite well in cold weather.
-Solar cells work because sunlight triggers the movement of electrons between layers within the cell’s structure.
-It is the LIGHT that is doing the work, not the heat.
+Yes, solar panels work quite well in colder climates.
+Even folks with frigid cold winters can enjoy the benefits of solar power.
+Photovoltaic solar panels (or PV) work because sunlight triggers the movement of electrons between layers within the cell’s structure.
+It is the sun’s LIGHT that is doing the work, not the sun’s heat.
 In fact, solar panels work a bit more efficiently at colder temperatures.

 2. Do solar panels work in the snow?

-If your solar panels are covered completely in snow, then no, not particularly well.
-But they also do register SOME energy.
+If your solar panels are covered completely in heavy snow accumulation, then no, not particularly well.
+But depending on the density of the snow cover, they can register SOME energy.
 For the sighted, it’s a bit like being blindfolded or closing your eyes.
 Imagine closing your eyes outside on a sunny day – you can still perceive light coming through the skin of your eyelids, but you can’t really see anything.
-It’s a bit like that for our solar panels too.
+It’s a bit like that for PV panels too.

 3. Does solar work with winter weather and clouds?